-b.
-At 'two minutes' or when all crews are attached whichever is later, the Starter shall announce any 'Official Warnings' that have been given against any crews in the race, including any given by him for being late at the Start.

-They shall ask for an acknowledgement from any crews so warned.

-This announcement shall be of the form Name, Infringement, Penalty. e.g. XX Rowing Club, traffic violation, official warning, please acknowledge.
+- b.
+At two minutes before race time or when all crews are at the start line (and attached where relevant) whichever is later, the Starter shall announce any 'Official Warnings' that have been given against any crews in the race, including any given by him for being late at the Start. - They shall ask for an acknowledgement from any crews so warned. - This announcement shall be of the form Name, Infringement, Penalty. e.g. XX Rowing Club, traffic violation, official warning, please acknowledge. - c.

-- c.
 The Starter shall then re-announce the race number, event, and the outcome (if appropriate).
 The aim here is that the competitors are sure of the outcome of the race and what result they have to achieve to continue in the event. - d.
-For Masters Handicap races the Starter shall then confirm the crews' age categories, tell them what the handicap is, and remind them of the start order:

-"This is a Masters Handicap race.
+For Masters Handicap races the Starter shall then confirm the crews' age categories, tell them what the handicap is, and remind them of the start order: - "This is a Masters Handicap race.
 Crew(s) [..] you are Masters [..] and will start first, crew(s) [..] you are Masters [..] and will start second.
 Please confirm.
-The handicap is [x] seconds."

-Each crew is required to acknowledge that the information is correct.
+The handicap is [x] seconds." - Each crew is required to acknowledge that the information is correct.

-For the second and subsequent starts the starter shall use a stopwatch and count down aloud from [x-1] to x and then say 'Go' and drop the red flag.
-For example: Roll Call, 'Attention', 'Go' $[x-1] \dots I$ , 'Go'.
+For the second and subsequent starts the starter shall use a stopwatch and count down aloud from [x-I] to x and then say 'Go' and drop the red flag.
+For example: Roll Call, 'Attention', 'Go' [x-I] ...
+I, 'Go'.